 When you start a gift basket business using money accumulated from various sources, you rarely think about how costs will increase over time.
 It’s enough to create designs and market them without considering future pricing.
 Still, it must be done if you plan to stay in business over time.

 Two cookie suppliers provided me with my first higher price experience.
-The first was a company with delicious cookies contained in a unique round package.
+The first was a company with flavorful cookies contained in a unique round package.
 They went out of business within a year of my first order.
 I had to find a new cookie company, which I did.
 However, the amount of cookies the second company sold was less than the first for the same price, and the packaging wasn’t as unique.
 That’s a different type of increase, but it’s still an example of paying more.

 If you don’t monitor the prices you pay for everything from shred to shipping, your profit may turn into a loss before you realize it.
 I admit that I’m negligent about watching shipping costs, but I’m getting better.
 The two shippers I use don’t send me notification about higher rates.
 To counter that I check their websites each month, reminding myself on my internal calendar to do so.
 Perhaps the shippers ought to send me a notice, but I’ve learned to be proactive about maintaining costs for profitability.
 That’s your mission, too.